the-real-nox/the-toolbox/README.md

-# The Toolbox (name not fixed)
+# Open-toolbox
-A web-app that can while being self-hosted provide an interface with tools you might come in handy in you life as a engineer.
+A web-app that can come in handy for daily tasks.
+Simple.
+Open-source.
+Self-hosted.

 ## Topics
 - [Structure](synopsis/structure.md)